CleverRaven/Cataclysm-DDA/doc/TILESET.md

 `"filler": true` means the tilesheet is a filler; tile entries within it will be used only if IDs in them were not mentioned in any preceding tile entry.
 Sprites within a filler directory will be ignored if another one with the same name was already encountered.
 A filler tilesheet is useful when upgrading the art in a tileset: old, low-quality art can be placed on filler tilesheet and will be automatically replaced as better images are added to the non-filler tilesheets.

-`"fallback": true` means the tilesheet is a fallback; it will be treated as a source of fallback ASCII character sprites.  `compose.py` will also append the fallback tilesheet to the end of the tileset, and will add a "fallback.png" to `tile_config.json` if there is no `"fallback"` entry in `tile_info.json`.
+`"fallback": true` means the tilesheet is a fallback; it will be treated as a source of fallback ASCII character sprites.  `compose.py` will also append the fallback tilesheet to the end of the tileset, and will add a "fallback.png" to `tile_config.json` if there is no `fallback` entry in `tile_info.json`.

 You can add other keys like `source` but they should be ignored by `compose.py` and are meant as comments only.

 ### Expansion tile entries

 A tilesheet can be an expansion from a mod.
-Each expansion tilesheet is a single `"id"` value, where the `"rotates": false"`, and `"fg": 0` keys are set.
-Expansion tile entry JSONs are the only tile entry JSONs that may use an integer value for `"fg"`, and that value must be 0.
+Each expansion tilesheet is a single `id` value, where the `"rotates": false"`, and `"fg": 0` keys are set.
+Expansion tile entry JSONs are the only tile entry JSONs that may use an integer value for `fg`, and that value must be 0.
 Expansion tile entry JSONs must be located at the top layer of each tilesheet directory.

 ## `compose.py`